 However, should we be unable to remain in the EU, it is incumbent on us to ensure we get the best deal for our economy and our society.
 Any deal that sees us exiting the Single Market and Customs Union will make the task of maintaining, let alone increasing, our manufacturing base, being involved in the world’s largest research area, funding our public services and simply staffing our economy and NHS almost impossible.

-The British government has recently introduced the Repeal Bill in order to replace laws previously shared with the EU, and to end the jurisdiction of the European Court of Justice.
+The British government is attempting to pass legislation in order to replace laws previously shared with the EU, and to end the jurisdiction of the European Court of Justice.
 The UK will have to create new regulations concerning agriculture, energy, technology, trade, the economy and much more.